kaist-dmlab/k-Medoid/README.md

 ##4.
 Experiment Procedures
 - Compilation
- - To compile the algorithms, we should import the spark-assembly library which can be downloaded from [link5].
+ - To compile the algorithms, the spark-assembly library is needed.
+It can be downloaded from [link5].
 [link5]: http://spark.apache.org/downloads.html
  - Make jar file using IDE tools.
 For example, you can easily make it using Eclipse through **_project name->export->jar file_**.
 It is possible that you just download the jar files from each algorithm folder.
 - Creating Azure HDInsight instances
  - see [HDInsight Document]
  [HDInsight Document]: https://docs.microsoft.com/en-us/azure/hdinsight/
-- Move the data sets into HDFS folder.
+- Moving the data sets into HDFS folder.
  - Download all datasets from above links and move it to the Azure master node.
  - Transfer your dataset from Azure master node into HDFS.</br>
    **command : hadoop -dfs put 'your-master-node-path' 'hdfs-path'**